ITI/mrnes/docs/mrnes.md

 ##### 5.2 Model of communication

 Packets are presented to **mrnes** for communication using method **mrnes.EnterNetwork**, whose interface was described in the section on the API.
 A result of that call is to schedule an immediate execution of the **mrnes.enterEgressIntrfc** method.
-This method looks to see if the egress interface (from the perspective of the route) from this device is presently busy transmitting a frame.
-If not, the transmission bandwidth for this frame at this instant is computed.
-There is some delicacy involved in this computation.
-From the point of view of the egress interface we compute the available bandwidth `localBW'  to be the base bandwidth, less any background bandwidth consumption ascribed by configuration to the interface, less the sum of rates of background flows passing through the interface in the same direction that have a higher priority class code than the frame.
-But we also maintain the constraint that a transmisson between interfaces is conducted at the minimum of the possible bandwidths of the two interfaces.
-Correspondingly, we here also compute 'remoteBW' to be the base bandwidth of the interface to which the departing frame is directed, less any background bandwidth consumption it is configured to consume, less the sum of the flow rates of *all* background flows entering the remote interface on the ingress side of its device.
-Then, for the frame beginning to pass through the egress interface, we compute the time through the interface to be the frame length divided by the minimum of 'localBW' and 'remoteBW', and schedule the execution of event handler **mrnes.exitEgressIntrfc** at the instant in time when that transmission is completed.
-If on the execution of **mrnes.enterEgressIntrfc** it is found that the interface is busy, the frame is enqueued according to its classID priority.

-**mrnes.exitEgressIntrfc** is executed to mark the completed transmission of a frame.
-It needs next to schedule the completed arrival of the frame at the destination ingress interface, and to begin the transmission of the highest priority frame that is enqueued at the egress interface, if any.
-The completed arrival time is computed as the (state-sensitive) latency through the network both interfaces face plus the completed receipt at the destination interface of the frame, using the same bandwidth as was used on the egress side at transmission.
-After the completed receipt is scheduled, **mrnes.exitEgressIntrfc** acquires the highest priority queued frame at the egress interface, and handles it exactly as if it arrived through **mrnes.enterEgressIntrfc** and found the interface empty.

-The execution of  **mrnes.arriveIngressIntrfc** reflects the completed arrival of a frame at the ingress interface of a route to or through a device.
-It checks whether the interface's device is an endpoint, and if not, looks up the execution time needed to switch or route given the device's model and schedules **mrnes.enterEgressIntrfc** to execute after that delay.
-If on the other hand the device is an endpoint the message carried by the frame is deemed to have arrived at its destination, and logic is engaged to deliver the message back to the program that inserted the message into the **mrnes** network.
-Recall from the description of input arguments to **mrnes.EnterNetwork** that these included the function to schedule when the the packet reaches its destination, and the 'context' parameter to include when scheduling, along with the message that the delivered frame carried.
-This function is scheduled to execute immediately, from the point of view of **mrnes** completing the delivery of the message to the destination indicated by the program that called **mrnes.EnterNetwork**.

-Notice that if no interface is configured to consume background traffic and if there are no background flows, the bandwidth allocated for every transmission is the minimum of the configured bandwidths of the two interfaces involved in the transfer.
-Furthermore, in this context, if intense network traffic causes queueing for service at an egress interface, arrivals are serviced in FCFS order.
+That method enqueues the message for transmission across the interface, and if the message arrives to an empty queue, computes the time the message starts to be served.
+This need not be immediately, for if there are background flows passing through that interface in the same direction, the arriving message may be delayed by a model that estimates queuing the arrival would incur owing to as-yet-unserved imaginary flow 'packets' that arrived earlier.

+Method **mrnes.enterIntrfcService** is scheduled to execute at the time such queuing---if any---has completed.
+This event handler computes the delay the message has passing through the interface as a function of the message length, and interface speed, and schedules method **mrnes.exitEgressIntrfc** to execute on completion of the transfer.
+This latter event computes a message latency to the next interface on the message's route.
+There are two ways for this computation is performed.
+If it happens that the topology model declares that there is a cable between those two interfaces, there is then a 'time-on-wire' delay associated with traversing that cable which serves as the latency.
+If there is no cable, the computation estimates the latency as being the mean 'time in system' of an M/D/1 queue, where the 'arrival rate' is the sum of the rates of all Flows departing the egress interface with the rates of all Flows entering the next interface on the route; the deterministic delay is the time required to serve the message as a function of its length and the declared bandwidth of the network being traversed.
+Event handler **mrnes.enterIngressIntrfc**  is scheduled to execute at the end of the trans-network latency period.
+If it happens that there is another message enqueued at the original interface, **mrnes.enterIntrfcService** is scheduled to execute.
+This scheduling may include a delay that models servicing imaginary flow packets at the interface that arrived between when the message now leaving the original interface started being served, and the present time.

+Execution of event handler **mrnes.enterIngressIntrfc** behaves much like that of **mrnes.enterEgressIntrfc**.
+The message is enqueued at the interface, and execution of **mrnes.enterIntrfcService** is scheduled if the message arrives to an empty queue.
+After service is given to the message, the event handler **mrnes.arriveIngressIntrfc** is scheduled to execute.
+Here, if the interface is attached to an **mrnes** Endpoint, the message is passed back up to the application layer using **mrnes** by calling the network portal method **Depart**, described earlier.
+Otherwise the event handler **mrnes.enterEgressIntrfc** is scheduled to execute immediately.

 ### Appendix: Identity Sets